-Use an eCommerce personalization tool like Dialogue AI to harness AI with user data to show highly tailored content and product recommendations.
-This is the best way to improve the customer journey of your eCommerce site, leading to overall more successful and customized journeys that increase the likelihood of a sale.
+Use an ecommerce personalization tool like Dialogue AI to harness AI with user data to show highly tailored content and product recommendations.
+This is the best way to improve the customer journey of your ecommerce site, leading to overall more successful and customized journeys that increase the likelihood of a sale.

 Losing too many potential buyers during the checkout?
 It might be time to implement an abandoned cart reminder.
-This is a helpful feature that sends a reminder or follow-up offer to shoppers who left their site before completing a sale.
+This is a helpful feature that sends a reminder or follow-up offers to shoppers who left their site before completing a sale.

-The key to differentiating your eCommerce shop is to personalize it.
+The key to differentiating your ecommerce shop is to personalize it.
 Use these techniques so that you don’t feel like a faceless brick-and-mortar experience.

 Speed Up Your Site